rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Both the SAML response on line 2 and the SAML assertion on line 34 might be signed.
 Rackspace Identity might verify both signatures.
-However, you should note that while signing the SAML response is optional, signing the SAML assertion is strictly required.
-This means that a message that contains a single signature at the SAML response level is rejected.
+However, you should note that while signing the SAML response is optional, signing the SAML assertion is required.
+This means that a message that has a single signature at the SAML response level is rejected.

-A SAML response can contain multiple assertions.
-In this case, all assertions must be signed, and the same issue must issue them all.
-Rackspace Identity typically examines only the first assertion for authorization data, but a mapping policy can easily overwrite this behavior.
+A SAML response can have many assertions.
+In this case, all assertions must be signed, and the same issuer must issue them all.
+Rackspace Identity examines only the first assertion for authorization data, but a mapping policy can overwrite this behavior.

 Required attributes
 ===================

-The following are descriptions of the attributes that Rackspace Identity requires to successfully authenticate a user, including line references to the preceding SAML response example.
+This section describes the attributes that Rackspace Identity requires to successfully authenticate a user.
+The following examples include line references to the preceding `SAML response example<#the-SAML-assertion>`_.

 Domain
 ------